FGK-PASMAS/FGK_PASMAS_frontend/README.md

 ##### Running the application

-Make sure you have an up-to-date version of [Docker](https://www.docker.com/) installed on your server.
 Navigate to the project directory and run the following commands to run the frontend application as a container:

 ```
 docker compose up -d